Cheukting/Cheukting.github.io/_posts/2023-07-09-oss-licenses.md

 The EPL protects the author of the software from possible lawsuits or damages caused if a company uses their component in a commercial product.
 It also offers a patent grant.

+#### Mozilla Public License

 - category: semi-permissive (copyleft)

-#### Mozilla Public License

 The Mozilla Public License is maintained by the Mozilla project.
 It is sitting between the Apache license, which does not require modifications to be shared, and the GNU family of licenses, which requires modifications to be shared under a much broader set of circumstances than the MPL.

 The MPL's "file-level" copyleft is designed to encourage contributors to share modifications they make to your code, while still allowing them to combine the original code with code under other licenses (open or proprietary) with minimal restrictions.

-- category: semi-permissive (copyleft)

 #### Common Development and Distribution License

+- category: semi-permissive

 CDDL is an open-source license published by Oracle.
 You’re free to reproduce and distribute any original or derivative works of any software licensed under the CDDL.
 However, you must not remove or make any changes to any copyright, patent, or trademark notices contained in the software.
 You must also retain any notices of licensing or any descriptive text that attributes any contributor or the initial developer.